 The white grape variety comes from Austria.
 Synonyms grouped by country are Brubler, Burgrebe, Grüner Burgunder, Neuburger Alb, Weißer Neuburger ( Germany.
-Austria ); Neuburger Bianco ( Italy ); Neuburg Bijeli ( Croatia ); Neuburské ( Slovakia.
+Austria ); Neuburger Bianco ( Italy ); Neuburger Bijeli ( Croatia ); Neuburské ( Slovakia.
 Czech Republic ); Fehér Neuburger, Fehér Neuburgi ( Hungary ).
-According to a narration, in 1870 on the banks of the Danube in the municipality Oberarnsdorf in the Lower Austrian wine region Wachau some vine parts stranded.
-The winemaker Kristoff Ferstl (1808-1888), an ancestor of the owner family of the winery Mantlerhof, as well as Franz Marchendl planted the vine in Arnsdorf and pressed it in 1872 for the first time wine.
-Then she succeeded Spitz on the Danube where she was exposed at the ruin rear house (popularly called "castle").
-This resulted in the name Neuburger.
+According to a story, in 1870 on the banks of the Danube at the municipality of Oberarnsdorf in the Lower Austrian wine region Wachau some parts of the vine washed up.
+The winegrower Kristoff Ferstl (1808-1888), ancestor of the owner family from the winery Mantlerhof, and Franz Marchendl planted the vine in Arnsdorf and made wine from it for the first time in 1872.
+Then she followed Spitz on the Danube, where it was exposed at the ruins of the rear building (popularly known as "castle").
+This gave the name Neuburger.

-In any case, in memory of this event in 1935, a small chapel and a man-sized statue of the saint urbane built.
-This plant was blown up a few years later by drunken SA men.
-Finally in 1983 a new monument was erected.
-There are other, rather less credible versions.
-Allegedly, in the Thirty Years' War (1618-1648) in the nearby community Weissenkirchen the commander of a Swedish army served a Neuburger wine as thanks, because he had spared the village from plundering and arson.
-And in a document from the Bavarian community Neuburg 1786 a vine Neuburger is mentioned.
+In any case, a small chapel and a man-sized statue of the saint were remembered in 1935 urbane built.
+This facility was blown up by drunken SA men a few years later.
+Finally, a new monument was erected in 1983.
+There are other, less credible versions.
+In the Thirty Years' War (1618-1648) in the nearby municipality of Weissenkirchen, a commander of a Swedish army was allegedly given a Neuburger wine as a thank you because he had spared the town from pillaging and arson.
+And in 1786 a vine from Neuburger is mentioned in a document from the Bavarian community of Neuburg.

-According to 1997 DNA analysis it is probably a natural cross between Red Veltliner x Sylvaner (and also Frühroter Veltliner ).
-Thus, the previously suspected ancestry of a Burgundian variety has been found to be wrong.
-She was crossing partner in the new breeds Aurelius and Klosterneuburg 44-8, The early to mid-seasoning vine is prone to fake mildew and Botrytis, also tends to Verrieseln, but is resistant to dryness.
-It produces spicy, full-bodied white wines with walnut flavor.
-The variety is in Austria cultivated in all wine regions.
-The trend is falling sharply, because in 2009, the stock has halved with 652 hectares in ten years.
-Further stocks existed in 2010 under Neuburské in Romania (46 ha), Slovakia (9 ha) and Czech Republic (303 ha).
+According to in 1997 DNA analysis is probably a natural cross between Red Veltliner x Sylvaner (and also Frühroter Veltliner ).
+Thus, the earlier suspected descent from a Burgundy variety turned out to be wrong.
+She was a crossing partner in the new varieties Aurelius and Klosterneuburg 44-8, The early to medium maturing vine is prone to the wrong mildew and Botrytis, also tends to Verrieseln, but is resistant to drought.
+It produces spicy, full-bodied white wines with a walnut aroma.
+The variety is in Austria cultivated in all wine-growing areas.
+The trend is falling sharply, because in 2009, the crop was halved with 652 hectares in ten years.
+There were further holdings in 2010 under Neuburské in Romania (46 ha), Slovakia (9 ha) and Czech Republic (303 ha).